NilsPvR/Luma/README.md

+## Project Archival
+This project is no longer maintained and relies on outdated Discord API-Versions.
+As of May 24, 2024 this project has been archived.

 ## What is this?

 This repository is a the source code for a [Discord](https://discord.com) bot.
 The `discord.js` library is used to contact the Discord bot API.
 This allows for an easy integration into node.js.